CarliJoy/intersection_examples/docs/specification.rst

-While the pure and unordered form would be identical for the vast majority of cases we expect users of fully typed code to encounter, The combination of the definition of  ``Any`` doubling for both compatability and uncertainty creates a situation where it cannot be excluded from such an intersection, and that none of the possible interpretations of it are likely to be satisfying for all users.
+While the pure and unordered form would be identical for the vast majority of cases we expect users of fully typed code to encounter, The combination of the definition of  ``Any`` doubling for both compatibility and uncertainty creates a situation where it cannot be excluded from such an intersection, and that none of the possible interpretations of it are likely to be satisfying for all users.